 Another thing to look out for is a seat dedicated to Henry Rawlings, one of Rowena Cade’s most ardent helpers.

-You can sneak off into tunnels, nooks and crannies, traipse down the steps and sit in the booths and seats.
-There is lots to find.
+You can sneak off into tunnels, nooks, and crannies, traipse down the steps and sit in the booths and seats.
+There is so much to find.

 2. It has the most incredible coastal views